octo-technology/OpenTezos/docs/michelson/tutorial.md

 The `MEM` instruction checks for the existence of a binding for a key in a map.

-It expects a key and a map on top of the stack and and puhshes back a boolean on top of the stack.
+It expects a key and a map on top of the stack and and pushes back a boolean on top of the stack.

 ##### Modifying a map